Michael Bublé

-Michael Steven Bublé OBC (/buːˈbleɪ/ boo-BLAY; born September 9, 1975) is a Canadian singer.
-A four-time Grammy Award winner, he is often credited for helping to renew public interest and appreciation for traditional pop standards and the Great American Songbook.
-His musical influences include Frank Sinatra, Dean Martin, Sammy Davis Jr., Tony Bennett, Nat King Cole, Bobby Darin, and Elvis Presley, and Sam Cooke.
+Michael Steven Bublé OBC (/buːˈbleɪ/ boo-BLAY; born September 9, 1975) is a Canadian singer and songwriter.
+Regarded as a pop icon, he is often credited for helping to renew public interest and appreciation for traditional pop standards and the Great American Songbook.
+Bublé has sold over 75 million records worldwide, and won numerous awards, including five Grammy Awards and fifteen Juno Awards.